WildZarek/42PiscineCyber/README.md

 ![Web Exercise 00](/.assets/img/weasel00_web.png)

-If we take a look at the link "HINT", we can see that are pointing to a file inside another folder.
+If we take a look at the link "HINT", we can see that are pointing to a file inside another folder.<br>
 Let's try if we can see more files inside that folder just removing the `hint.html` file from the URL.

 ![Web Exercise 00 Vulnerability](/.assets/img/weasel00_vuln.png)

-As we can see, the web is vulnerable to Directory Listing due to a bad configuration of the HTTP server.
+As we can see, the web is vulnerable to Directory Listing due to a bad configuration of the HTTP server.<br>
 So entering the folder **flag/** we discover the `flag.txt` file with the solution to this exercise.

 > [!TIP]
-> In a real scenario, you could use a technique called **Fuzzing** to discover directories, files, subdomains and many more.
+> In a real scenario, you could use a technique called **Fuzzing** to discover directories, files,<br>
-> We will see more about this in the next exercise.
+> subdomains and many more.
+We will see more about this in the next exercise.

 ###### Example of Fuzzing with wfuzz